 See that you mention your monitoring policies at the time of hiring or get it in writing in the appointment letter so that there is no ambiguity left.

 Cellphone monitoring has proven to be quite successful in catching disloyal employees who could be involved in unethical or suspicious activities that could harm the business or its reputation.

 Installing Xnspy could save you a bunch that you otherwise would have to spend on surveillance cameras and other cybersecurity tracking tools.
 The app is an all-rounder and caters to all aspects of corporate employee monitoring.

 6. Cybersecurity screening and management

 Another easy yet effective tip is having a strong password management policy.
 This could bring excellent outcomes as most breaches are caused due to stolen or weak passwords, reports Keeper Security’s 2019 SMB Cyberthreat Study.

-Doing the above-mentioned actions could prevent small businesses from losing their valuable company data.
+Doing the above-mentioned cybersecurity best practices could prevent small businesses from losing their valuable company data.

 I am Andrew Carroll an avid blogger and tech freak.